Minakshi6031/new-repo/README.md

 # new-repo
-demonstrate a new repo using HTML,CSS and JavaScript
+demonstrate a new repo using HTML,CSS and JavaScript.